Natural Control of Yellow Star Thistle

 Natural Herbicide Control

-The following Alternative Herbicides are in stock at PVFS: Burn Out 11 and Greenmatch are registered with the EPA and OMRI approved.
-Alldown Green is a 25(b), “minimum risk pesticide,” exempt status with EPA.
+Alternative weed control products are available.
+Check out our Weed Control Products.
 PVFS has a product called Corn Gluten Meal which acts as a preemergent germination inhibitor on seed.
 Though I found no information that connected this product to the control of starthistle seed germination, I think it would be an interesting trial.

 Soil Conditions and Pasture Management

 Some farmers report that thistles grow where soil calcium levels are low, iron is high, and phosphorus is low or complexed.
 (Anderson , 2001) Thistles seem to prefer soils high in anaerobic bacteria, where residue decay is poor, or the soil is compacted.

 ATTRA - National Sustainable Agriculture Information Service http://attra.ncat.org/attrapub/thistlecontrol.html